seansfkelley/react-layered-chart/API.md

 - `onSizeChange()`: a function called with no arguments when the size changes, usually, some kind of render method.
 - `pixelRatio?`: the pixel ratio this `<canvas>` should render at.
 See [`Stack`](#stack) for more on this value.
-- `className?`: space-separated DOM class names to be merged with the default class names.

 #### Instance Methods